Nouribaher/cybersecurity-attack-classifier/README.md

 # Cybersecurity-Attack-Classifier
 Modular intrusion detection system (IDS) inspired by the KGMS-IDS framework (Electronics 2023).
 Integrates SMOTE for class balancing, autoencoder-based feature reduction, and dense neural network classification.
 Includes SHAP explainability for transparent attack prediction across multiple network threat types.
+We’re setting a high standard — not just for technical quality, but for academic clarity and reproducibility.
 # Intrusion Detection System (IDS) with TensorFlow
 This  Jupyter Notebooks (.ipynb) implements a modular IDS pipeline.
 It includes:
 - SMOTE for class balancing